20 Top-Rated Tourist Attractions in Singapore

 Address: 30 Raffles Ave, Singapore

-7 Raffles Hotel
+7. Raffles Hotel Singapore

-Built in 1887, the Raffles Hotel has served as a Singapore landmark for well over a century and continues to live up to its tony reputation with excellent food and service.
-The classical architecture and tropical gardens provide a refined setting, and represent another facet of Singapore's varied and rich history.
+Built in 1887, the property has served as a city landmark for well over a century and continues to live up to its tony reputation with excellent food and service.
+The classical architecture and tropical gardens provide a refined setting and represent another facet of Singapore's varied and rich history.

 Address: 1 Beach Road, Singapore